-Our team of 5 like-minded “gaijin” were on a quest to scale this beast of a volcano, Known widely as Mt.Fuji, which last erupted in 1707.
+Our team of five like-minded people were on a quest to scale this beast of a volcano, Known widely as Mt.Fuji, which last erupted in 1707.

 There was talk on the grapevine that it was getting tickled and awakened by Mother Nature to fight the evil humans who were destroying and exploiting the earth, so we decided it was a good time to climb it before it released its wrath.

 Right before the trailhead, we huddled and said some expectations and concerns that we had, did a “whoosh” huddle break and headed to the 6th station at 2390m.
 The path was wide and not steep, but dry and gravelly.
 We made it in about 45 minutes.
 That wasn’t too bad!
 Another hour on, we were on the 7th station at 2700m and took a rest there.
 The path had become ground dirt, less gravelly and was easier to walk on.
 The crowd, many of whom were foreigners, was not little but neither was it overwhelming.
 There were a few huts at each station that had stores that sold snacks, hot drinks, and cup noodles.
 I cannot fathom why they are called huts, as they are practically mini inns or ryokans 旅館!
 They cost about ¥5000 per night/stay.
 The bathrooms here cost ¥200; it should be noted that some have turnpikes and some don’t! :)

 The climb from the 7th to 8th station was supposedly the hardest, and we braced ourselves for it.
 There were some parts where we had to get dirty with our hands, but they were not physically straining nor overly exhausting.
 We reached the new 8th station at 3020m (the old 8th station at 3250m comes next) and got some comfortingly warm cup noodles to celebrate being halfway up!
 It was getting a little chilly, but none of us felt sick yet so all was good.